Giro Donne records and statistics

-The Giro Donne has been won three times by a racer who led the general classification on the first stage and held the lead all the way to finish.
-Catherine Marsal was the first to accomplish this achievement in the 1990 Giro, with Fabiana Luperini and Nicole Brändli doing the same in 1996 and 2005 respectively.
+The Giro Donne has been won five times by a racer who led the general classification on the first stage and held the lead all the way to finish.
+Catherine Marsal was the first to accomplish this achievement in the 1990 Giro, with Fabiana Luperini, Nicole Brändli, Annemiek van Vleuten and Elisa Longo Borghini doing the same in 1996, 2005, 2023 and 2024 respectively.